 If you filed a proof of claim, your distribution check will be sent to the address stated in the proof of claim.
 If you did not file a proof of claim, your check will be sent to the address listed in the Schedules, which the Debtors prepared based on its books and records.
 If a distribution to a particular creditor is returned as undeliverable or if a distribution check remains uncashed ninety (90) days after the date of the check, the distribution will be cancelled.
-If the creditor does not provide a correct address prior to the point where the Plan Trustee still has funds to make the distribution without requiring disgorgement of any distribution previously made from the Secured Creditor Fund or from Unrestricted Funds, as the case may be, the creditor will lose the right to any future distributions.
+If the creditor does not provide a correct address prior to the point where the Plan Trustee still has funds to make the distribution without requiring disgorgement of any distribution previously made, the creditor will lose the right to any future distributions.
 For this reason, it is critical for you to make sure the Plan Trustee has your correct current address.